TarunManagan/Arrays_Strings_C-/README.md

 --> STEP 6: STOP

 OUTPUT
-Enter the number of rows and column of the matrix: 3 3 Enter the elements of Matrix A:
+Enter the number of rows and columns of the matrix: 3 3 Enter the elements of Matrix A:
 1 2 3 4 5 6 7 8 9
 Enter the elements of Matrix B: